-Kathryn received her BA in 1974 from the University of the South in Sewanee, Tennessee where she majored in Fine Art and English.
-She has had subsequent studies at The Arkansas Arts Center in Little Rock AK, The Arts Student League of New York in New York, NY and The New Orleans Academy of Fine Arts in New Orleans, LA.
+Kathryn received her BA in 1974 from the University of the South in Sewanee, Tennessee, where she majored in Fine arts and English.
+She has had subsequent studies at The Arkansas Arts Center in Little Rock, Arkansas, The Arts Student League of New York in New York, NY, and The New Orleans Academy of Fine Arts in New Orleans, Louisiana.

-She presently resides in Alexandria, Louisiana and New Orleans, Louisiana with her husband Scott Anderson.
-She has three children, Rachel, Jesse and Hannah.
-She is currently focused on a series of landscapes of the farm on which she lives in Central Louisiana.
-She continues to paint everyday from wherever she is in the world.
+Kathryn presently resides in Alexandria, Louisiana, and New Orleans, Louisiana, with her husband, Scott Anderson.
+She has three children, Rachel, Jesse, and Hannah.
+Kathryn continues to paint every day from wherever she is in the world.